icgc-dcc/dcc-docs/docs/pcawg/index.md

 <div style="display:flex;flex-direction: row;justify-content: center;align-items: top;">
     <div style="flex:35;">
         <img src="images/cnio_pcawg_scout.png" height="70"/><br><br>
-        PCAWGScout ... (description to be added).
+        PCAWG-Scout is an analysis platform to visualize and explore the PCAWG data.
+It consists of a portal that presents the original omics data and sample annotation along with the results from different analysis working-groups, and which servers as interface to an on-demand analysis infrastructure to help the user find interesting stories and follow them across different analysis and visualization tools.
 Explore PCAWG data in CNIO PCAWGScout at <a href="http://pcawgscout.bioinfo.cnio.es">http://pcawgscout.bioinfo.cnio.es</a>.
     </div>
     <div style="flex:5;">
     </div>